 Since Outlook doesn’t support background images, we recommend always using a fallback background color in case your background image doesn’t appear.
 In advanced email builders such as Chamaileon, you can use that feature.
 Here is a list of email clients that support background images.

-Web-safe fonts, such as Verdana, Times New Roman, and Georgia, are recommended to be used in emails because they have the highest compatibility.
+Use web-safe fonts in your emails, such as Verdana, Times New Roman, and Georgia, because they have the highest compatibility.
 You can also read a more in-depth article on how to choose the right fonts for your email design.

-Image display options for popular email clients are different for each, and you can check all of those in the image below.
+Image display options for popular email clients are different for each email client, and you can check all of those in the table below.

 Things that you can do to help you with this issue is to not create emails that depend only on images displayed in the email, but always have some text and always provide a web version of the email in the link.